-Your grade for this course will be based on four quizzes and a final exam.
+Your grade for this course will be based on four homework assignments (20%), a midterm (40%), and a final exam (40%).
 I intend to maximize your opportunities to earn a high grade in this course.
-Calculation of your final grade will be based on one of the following three formulas.
+Calculation of your final grade will be based on the greater of the following two scales.